 As if deciding where to go to college and what to go for aren't difficult enough, you may also need to figure out if you want to go to school full- or part-time.
 While part-time studies may seem like the ideal option, especially if you are working or have family obligations, the benefits of being a full-time student often outweigh those of going on a reduced schedule.

 Determine the Length of Degree

 One of the primary advantages to attending college on a full-time basis is the length of time it will take you to complete your degree.
-Taking a full course load each semester means you will get all of your credits in well before your would by taking classes part time.
-According to the National Center for Education Statistics, in 2004 more than 37 percent of first-time degree seekers completed a four-year program in an actual four-year span, while more than 53 percent took five years.
-That said, the more classes you take, the higher the likelihood that you graduate from college in four years or so.
-For example, the University of Pittsburgh's undergraduate nursing program requires students to complete 125 credits in order to graduate with a Bachelor of Science in art.
+Taking a full course load each semester means you will get all of your credits in well before you would by taking classes part-time.
+In fact, the average four-year degree takes 5.1 years to complete.
+Half of all students pursuing four-year degrees at public institutions took more than five years to achieve a degree.
+That said, the more classes you take, the higher the likelihood that you'll graduate from college in four years or so.
+For example, the University of North Alabama requires students to complete 125 credits in order to graduate with a Bachelor of Science in art.
 The benefits of being a full-time student is that you can graduate in four years.
 Even at a full-time rate, this means that a student must take between 14 and 18 credits each semester to complete the degree in four years.
 Cut that in half, and you end up with an eight-year program.